douglasjunior/react-native-keyboard-manager/README.md

   react-native link react-native-keyboard-manager
 ```

-3. Link the IQKeyboardManager resources
+3. (Optional) If you want to use Next/Previous buttons, link the IQKeyboardManager resources to your Xcode project.
-    1. Got to folder **your-project/node_modules/react-native-keyboard-manager/ios/IQKeyboardManager/**

-    2. Open your Xcode project
+    1. Open your Xcode project

+    2. Got to folder **your-project/node_modules/react-native-keyboard-manager/ios/IQKeyboardManager/**

     3. Drag and drop the **Resources** folder to your project root.
+(If you already have **Resources** group, drag and drop the **IQKeyboardManager.bundle**)

         <img src='https://raw.githubusercontent.com/douglasjunior/react-native-keyboard-manager/master/screenshots/drag-and-drop-01.png' width='480' />
         <br />
         <img src='https://raw.githubusercontent.com/douglasjunior/react-native-keyboard-manager/master/screenshots/drag-and-drop-02.png' width='240' />

+    4. In your `index.ios.js` just call `KeyboardManager.setToolbarPreviousNextButtonEnable(true);`.

 ## Known Issues